Overview

 Blob Storage Methods

-- Retrieve data by blob ID
+blobs/put- Store data and receive content-addressable IDblobs/get- Retrieve data by blob ID

 See Blob Methods for details.

-Flow Methods
+Run Methods

-See Flow Methods for details.
+See Run Methods for details.

 Communication Patterns